nutanix-cloud-native/opendocs/docs/openshift/operators/csi/index.md

         <image src=images/operatorhub-csi.png>

-    2. Install the Operator by creating a new "ntnx-system" namespace and selecting defaults.
+    2. Install the Operator by using the "openshift-cluster-csi-drivers" namespace and selecting defaults.

 ### Installing the CSI Driver using the Operator